What is Irresponsible Lending?

 This is an often overlooked part of any guarantor loan and the consequences of mis-sale.
 That is the effect on the provider of the guarantee.
 If as a guarantor you have provided a guarantee behind any form of loan facility where you have been called upon in order to make payments on a monthly basis or full repayment of the borrowing you to can look obtaining compensation and recovery of monies paid if a mis-sale has taken place.

-This is completed independently from the borrower and it is your right as a guarantor to be able to make a claim against the loan company, which you absolutely have the right to do.
+This is completed independently of the borrower and it is your right as a guarantor to be able to make a claim against the loan company, which you absolutely have the right to do.

 Did the business do everything right when lending?